centrifuge/documentation/docs/tinlake/contracts/contracts.md

 The `Operator` calls the `supply` and `redeem` methods.
 When an investor wants to provide liquidity, the supply method is used to take a specified amount of `Currency` and issue an amount of Tranche tokens.
 The conversion rate is defined by the `Assessor`'s `calcTokenPrice(address tranche)` method.

 ### Assessor
-The `Assessor` contract is responsible for tracking a few different metrics used to define the beavior of the lender side:
+The `Assessor` contract is responsible for tracking a few different metrics used to define the behavior of the lender side:
 * Tranche token (Tin & Drop) prices
 * Interest accumulated in a tranche
 * Required investment ratio between Senior & Junior tranche